GoCardless is an online direct debit provider based in the UK. With GoCardless you can accept direct debit payments from your customers in

 Option A Create a new account

-If you choose to create a new account you will be redirected to the GoCardless website where you can sign-up for GoCardless by providing personal details and basic business information.
+If you choose to create a new account you will be redirected to the GoCardless website where you can sign-up for a GoCardless account:

 The bank details you enter on this page will be the bank account GoCardless uses to settle any payments that you receive.